dangsonbk/1linePython/leetcode-com-medium.md

 - Just calculate each row

-## 🧩 Find Triangular Sum of an Array
+## 🧩 Reduce Array Size to The Half

 **Source**: [Reduce Array Size to The Half](https://leetcode.com/problems/reduce-array-size-to-the-half)